The Critical Need for Secure PCN in Mining, Oil & Gas

-In addition, refineries must follow industry standards and should have their own internal policies and procedures set up to ensure clear demarcation zones for data layers:
+In addition, refineries and mining sites must follow industry standards and should have their own internal policies and procedures set up to ensure clear demarcation zones for data layers:

 * PERA is a reference architecture that can model the enterprise in multiple layers and in multiple stages of the architectural life cycle. https://www.tandfonline.com/doi/full/10.1080/09537280310001647841

 When reviewing and securing your PCN, make sure you (or the partner company who helps you):

 - Inherently knows the rules and Industry Standards for refineries, mining and/or processing plants in general.

 - Understands what is required for physical and logical segregation.